elizavetalapiga/Musicserver/README.md

 ## Known Problems
 - No password hashing or encryption is used (plain text credentials).
 - No full validation of metadata fields (e.g., genre number may be out of range).
-- The file system is trusted—no integrity check for song file corruption.
 - All commands are sent as plaintext over TCP; no encryption.
 - SQLite database is accessed without mutexes; not thread-safe under heavy concurrency.
 However, each child process opens its own SQLite connection to avoid shared state issues.
 - No full validation of metadata fields (e.g., genre number may be out of range).